 Attorney General's Violence Against Women Federal and Tribal Prosecution Task Force

 - In 2011, the Attorney General launched a Violence Against Women Federal and Tribal Prosecution Task Force composed of federal and tribal prosecutors.
 The Task Force was created to facilitate dialogue and coordinate efforts between the Department and tribal governments regarding the prosecution of violent crimes against women in Indian Country, and to develop best-practices recommendations for both federal and tribal prosecutors.
-The Task Force most recently met in-person in May 2012 and completion of a resource manual for prosecutors responding to cases of intimate partner violence in Indian Country is planned for release in Spring 2013.
+The Task Force most recently met in-person in May 2012 and completion of a resource manual for prosecutors responding to cases of intimate partner violence in Indian Country is planned for release in late 2013.

 Information Sharing with Tribal Governments